econia-labs/inbox/README.md

 To reset Inbox state, run `docker compose -p inbox -f compose.yaml down && docker volume rm inbox_db`

-## Indexes
+## SQL extensions

 If you have many events, you might need indices.
-To create some, simply connect to your database using `psql postgres://inbox:inbox@localhost:5432/inbox` and create some.
+To create some, add an `sql` file in `sql_extensions/migrations`.
 Here is an example:

 ```sql
 CREATE INDEX example_index ON events (((data->'column')::text));
 ```

+You can also add view and functions to extend your API.